Charles V, Holy Roman Emperor: Italian states

 Pope Clement VII and Emperor Charles V on horseback under a canopy, a 1580 portrait by Jacopo Ligozzi.
 It depicts the entry of the Pope and the Emperor into Bologna in 1530 when Charles was crowned as Holy Roman Emperor by Clement VII.

 The Crown of Aragon inherited by Charles included the Kingdom of Naples, the Kingdom of Sicily and the Kingdom of Sardinia.
-As Holy Roman Emperor, Charles was sovereign in several states of northern Italy as King of Italy.
-The Duchy of Milan, however, was under French control.
-France took Milan from the House of Sforza after victory against Switzerland at the Battle of Marignano in 1515.
+Additionally, as Holy Roman Emperor and King of Italy, Charles was the sovereign of several states of northern Italy.
+The Duchy of Milan, however, was under French control after its victory against Switzerland at the Battle of Marignano in 1515.

-Imperial-Papal troops succeeded in re-installing Francesco II Sforza in Milan in 1521, in the context of an alliance between Charles V and Pope Leo X. A Franco-Swiss army was expelled from Lombardy at the Battle of Bicocca 1522.
+Imperial-Papal troops succeeded in re-installing Francesco II Sforza in Milan in 1521, in the context of an alliance between Charles V and Pope Leo X. A Franco-Swiss army was expelled from Lombardy at the Battle of Bicocca in 1522.
 In 1524, Francis I of France retook the initiative, crossing into Lombardy where Milan, along with several other cities, once again fell to his attack.
 Pavia alone held out, and on 24 February 1525 (Charles's twenty-fifth birthday), Charles's forces led by Charles de Lannoy captured Francis and crushed his army in the Battle of Pavia.

 In 1535, Francesco II Sforza died without heirs, and Charles V annexed the territory as a vacant Imperial state with the help of Massimiliano Stampa, one of the most influential courtiers of the late Duke.
 Charles successfully held on to all of its Italian territories, though they were invaded again on multiple occasions during the Italian Wars.

 In addition, Habsburg trade in the Mediterranean was consistently disrupted by the Ottoman Empire and its vassal Barbary pirates.
-In 1538 a Holy League consisting of all the Italian states and the Spanish kingdoms was formed to drive the Ottomans back, but it was defeated at the Battle of Preveza.
+In 1538, a Holy League consisting of all the Italian states and the Spanish kingdoms was formed to drive the Ottomans back, but it was defeated at the Battle of Preveza.
 Decisive naval victory eluded Charles; it would not be achieved until after his death, at the Battle of Lepanto in 1571.